 “Precisely for this reason, Zünd continues to focus on adding capabilities and workflow automation to our modular systems,” Drury adds.
 “For example, Zünd recently added laser capabilities to its already extensive range of tool options.
 At the same time, Zünd also introduced the over-head camera, which is a game changer when it comes to workflow efficiency.
 Instead of reading multiple register marks sequentially, which is the traditional registration method for flatbed cutting systems, the over-head camera captures all register marks at once.”

-At this year’s SGIA, Zünd added the BHS150, the latest generation of fully automated board loading/unloading/stacking—a system geared specifically to high-volume, industrial-level digital cutting/finishing.
+At the 2018 SGIA show, Zünd added the BHS150, the latest generation of fully automated board loading/unloading/stacking—a system geared specifically to high-volume, industrial-level digital cutting/finishing.
 Paired with the dual-beam D3, the BHS150 is said to help deliver unprecedented non-stop productivity with 1.5m (5') stacking capacity at either end.

 “What’s unique about Zünd’s modular machine concept is that a user can, for example, take the original digital cutting system they purchased for processing output from their flatbed printing device and adapt it to meet increased demand in, for instance, textile applications by adding a cradle feeder and Cut & Seal Laser Module,” Drury explains.